Madhwansh/Stateless-Canva/README.md

 ## Technical notes

-* Firestore listeners created with `onSnapshot()` fire immediately with the current document contents and then whenever the document changes【348854172295563†L1298-L1305】.
+* Firestore listeners created with `onSnapshot()` fire immediately with the current document contents and then whenever the document changes.
 The app uses this mechanism to keep all clients in sync.
-* Fabric.js serialises the canvas with `toJSON()` and restores it with `loadFromJSON()`【636645730324739†L4649-L4654】.
-These objects are saved as plain JSON documents in Firestore【507660736763866†L1786-L1814】.
+* Fabric.js serialises the canvas with `toJSON()` and restores it with `loadFromJSON()`.
+These objects are saved as plain JSON documents in Firestore.
 * Undo/Redo stacks are stored in memory and capped at 50 states.
 Feel free to improve this for larger projects.

 Enjoy building and collaborating on your canvases!